Change file owner and/or group.

 * The -v option is non-standard and its use in scripts is not recommended.

-The ownership of a file may only be altered by a super-user for obvious security reasons.
+The ownership of a file can only be altered by a super-user for obvious security reasons.

 The -v option is non-standard and its use in scripts is not recommended.

-The owner/group may be either a numeric ID or a name.
+The owner/group can be either a numeric ID or a name.
 If a user/group name is also a numeric user ID, the operand is used as a user name.

 chown exits 0 on success, and >0 if an error occurs.